chebs-ke/CreditVision/README.md

 ## Installation
 To use this project locally

-1. Clone the repository
+1. Clone the repository :
      git clone https://github.com/chebs-ke/CreditVision
-2. Install the required dependencies pip install python --3
+2. Install the required dependencies :
+     pip install python --3

 ## Usage
-1. Navigate to the project directory: cd copy
+1. Navigate to the project directory : cd copy
-2. Run the prediction script:
+2. Run the prediction script :
      python app.py

 ## Results